Installing the z/OS Build via Convenience Build (PAX file)

 or your home directory ~/.zowe.yaml

 .
-This will become your configuration file that contains data used by the zwe
+This file is your configuration file that contains data used by the zwe

-command at a number of parts of the lifecycle of configuring and starting Zowe.
-You will need to modify the zowe.yaml
+command throughout the lifecycle of configuring and starting Zowe.
+Modify the zowe.yaml

 file based on your environment.